SanjaiHub/SanjaiHub/README.md

 - 📫 How to reach me ( NO NEED )
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: imma roaster.
--✨Effected line-: Why be afraid of what will happen in life, if nothing happens then it will be an experience.
+-: Why be afraid of what will happen in life, if nothing happens then it will be an experience.

 <!---
 SanjaiHub/SanjaiHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.